Step 4: Application Process

 - Are there any courses you can take toward your major?

-- With your advisor, fill in the information regarding courses you will need to take back at Fisher during the semester following your time abroad (bottom left-hand side of the form).
+- With your advisor, fill in the information regarding courses you will need to take back at Fisher during the semester following your time abroad.

 - Once your advisor has signed the form, turn it in to the Registrar's Office.
 If you are taking courses that will count toward your major, the department chair must also sign the form before you submit it to the Registrar.
 The Registrar's Office will notify you when the form is ready for you to pick up.

-- Pick up the form and take it to the Bursar's Office for their signature.
+- Pick up the form and take it to Student Accounts for their signature.

-- Take the form to the Office of Student Life on the second floor of the Campus Center to get the Dean of Students' signature.
+- Take the form to the Office of Student Life on the second floor of the Campus Center to get the assistant dean of students' signature.
 If you are applying to an AIFS program, bring the AIFS "Disciplinary Clearance Form" with you at this time as well.

 Step 4: Finalize Both Applications

-- Turn the completed SJFC Foreign Study Application [pdf] in to Dr. Costello by October 15th / March 1st.
+- Turn the completed Foreign Study Application [pdf] in to Dr. Welch by October 1 / March 1.

 - Complete the AIFS, CIEE, or CCA application.

-- Return the waiver/liability release form signed by yourself and your parent/legal guardian.
+- Return the Study Abroad Waiver of Liability and Statement of Responsibility Agreement form [pdf] signed by yourself and your parent/legal guardian.

 Foreign Study Application Deadlines

-Fisher Foreign Study Applications are due to Dr. Kathleen Costello in Basil Hall 108 by October 15 for the spring semester and by March 1 for the fall semester.
+Applications are due to Dr. Cara Welch by October 1 for the spring semester and by March 1 for the fall semester.

 Please be aware that deadlines for programs in countries such as Spain, Italy, and France have earlier deadlines - October 1 and March 1 – to allow for the necessary time to obtain a student visa.